TCPA compliance checklist

 What is TCPA compliance?

 TCPA compliance refers to adhering to the Telephone Consumer Protection Act, a crucial regulation designed to protect consumers from unsolicited calls, texts, and faxes.
-Businesses must obtain explicit consumer consent before initiating telemarketing communications, maintain do-not-call lists, and ensure time restrictions on calls to avoid hefty penalties.
+Businesses must obtain explicit consumer consent before initiating telemarketing communications, maintain do-not-call lists, and honor time restrictions on calls to avoid hefty penalties.

 Compliance is not only a legal requirement but also a best practice to foster trust and maintain a positive reputation among consumers.
 Adhering to TCPA guidelines helps mitigate legal risks and enhances customer relations, making it a fundamental aspect of responsible business operations.